 With the SCSISelect Utility program, you can configure the devices that are attached to the SCSI controller.
 Use this program to change default values and to resolve configuration conflicts.
-See "Using the SCSISelect utility program" on page 44 for more information.
+See "Using the SCSISelect utility program" on page 47 for more information.

-• ServerGuide CD
+• IBM ServerGuide Setup and Installation CD

-The ServerGuideTM CD includes software setup and installation tools that are specifically designed for IBM xSeries 440 servers.
+The ServerGuideTM Setup and Installation CD includes software setup and installation tools that are specifically designed for IBM xSeries 440 servers.
 If you did not purchase a preconfigured server, you can use this CD during the initial installation of your server to configure the server hardware and to simplify your operating system installation.
-The ServerGuide CD also contains a collection of application programs, which you can install after your server is up and running.
-See the User's Guide on the IBM Documentation CD for more detailed information.
+See the User's Guide on the IBM xSeries Documentation CD for more detailed information.

-Note: If your server model came with an operating system installed, such as Microsoft Windows 2000 Datacenter Server, see the software documentation provided with your server for configuration information.
+Note: If your server model comes with an operating system installed, such as Microsoft Windows 2000 Datacenter Server, see the software documentation provided with your server for configuration information.